DanielCalvo/studies/Book_notes/sre/SRE.md

 ## Chapter 3 - Embracing Risk

 ### Chapter 5 - Eliminating Toil
-### Chapter 6 - Monitoring Distributed Systems
-- Your monitoring system should address two questions: What's broken, and why?
-- Whitebox monitoring is essential for debugging

-- Four golden signals:
-    - Latency: How long it takes to serve a request
-    - Traffic: How much demand is being placed on your system
-    - Errors: The rate of request that fails
-    - Saturation: How much of your system resources are being used
-- Measuring all 4 signals and alerting a human when one of them is problematic is a good start
-- Worrying about your tail: Careful with averages.
-Some of your requests might take very long, but not show on an average.
-Historigrams per exponential boundaries are useful to track these

-- There are some really really good rules on paging and how to page here.
-- Pages (as in, being paged) should be actionable, require intelligence, and possibly be about a novel problem

-As a general rule, the chapter advises to keep it simple.
-Trying to get too fancy with monitoring might make it too fragile, or too time and money expensive.

 ### Chapter 7 - The Evolution of Automation at Google
 ### Chapter 8 - Release Engineering